 John Zogby writes in his regular Forbes column about research data that suggest many news consumers trust online over print.
 Why?
 Zogby suggests it has to do with the deep-rooted perception bias.
 It’s hard to apply his conclusions to community newspapers, but the survey results are still eye opening.

-Online news Website traffic
+Category: Online news

 In a post on Journalism 2.0, Mark Biggs lists several ways to track the performance of your Web site while being realistic about what the numbers actually mean to those in your newsroom.
 While some of his techniques may be a little much for a smaller news operations, many of the techniques will still apply.